 Mid-price

-The mid-price of a security is the average of the its bid and offer prices.
+The mid-price of a security is the average of the the bid and offer prices.
+This may be as offered by market makers or in the order book.

 The mid-price is frequently quoted when it is necessary to provide a single number for a security price.
 It has the advantage over the last traded price of a constantly updated quote being available for securities that are traded through market makers.